 LAUREATE has high yield potential under all environments but has excelled when conditions turn dry.
-Under irrigation or high rainfall it requires appropriate straw management to prevent brackling so as to maintain its high yield potential across all South Island regions.
-In the lower North Island it has been a leading cultivar in the past three seasons.
+Under irrigation or high rainfall, it requires appropriate straw management to prevent brackling so as to maintain its high yield potential across all South Island regions.
+In the lower North Island, it has been a leading cultivar in previous seasons.